xrdocs/telemetry/_tutorials/2016-10-11-streaming-if-mib-data-with-model-driven-telemetry-mdt.md

 One of the most commonly polled MIBs is the Interfaces MIB (IF-MIB).
 Pretty much everyone needs to know how many packets and bytes were sent and received on a given interface.
 So it's not surprising that one of the first questions we get is how to get the IF-MIB data from MDT.

 Below is a list of the most commonly requested IF-MIB OIDs, their corresponding YANG models, containers, leafs and any usage notes.
-As you can see, most of the interface statistics are in the Cisco-IOS-XR-infra-statsd-oper.yang model, with some state parameters in Cisco-IOS-XR-infra-statsd-oper, and a couple SNMP-specific values in Cisco-IOS-XR-snmp-agent-oper.

 | OID     | Yang-Path                                                      | YANG Leaf  | Notes |
 |---------|----------------------------------------------------------------|------------|  |